stephenhillier/sieveplot/README.md

 # sieveplot

-> A geotechnical lab tool for particle size analysis
+> A geotechnical lab tool for particle size analysis.

-## Build Setup
+**Note: Work in progress!**
+Not all basic functionality implemented.

+For more background information, see Wikipedia page on [Sieve analysis](https://en.wikipedia.org/wiki/Sieve_analysis)

+Current version:
+* accepts input for particle size analysis results (sample and sieve weights).
+* takes test data and calculates percent passing (ready to graph!)

+Next:
+* Graph percent passing with chart.js
+* Compare total recorded masses (from each sieve) to total sample weight to determine test error

+## Try it out!

 ``` bash
 # install dependencies